-and dynamic texture (Szummer and Picard, 1996; Fitzgibbon, 2001; Soatto et al, 2001) or textured motion (Wang and Zhu, 2003).
-However, no attempt, to our best knowledge, has been made to formally characterize the video complexity and to establish connections and conditions for the transitions among these representations in the literature.
+ity and to establish connections and conditions for the transitions among these representations in the literature.
 In fact, the automated selection and switching of representations onthe-fly is of practical importance in real-time applications.
 For example, tracking an object over a long range of scales will need different representations.
-A surveillance system must also adapt its tracking task when the number of targets in a scene suddenly increases and cannot be tracked individually due to limitated computing resources.
+A surveillance system must also adapt its tracking task when the number of of targets in a scene suddenly increases and cannot be tracked individually due to limitation of computing resource.
 If the computing resource allows, it should output more detailed information for further processing, database indexing or human inspection.
 When the number of objects at near distance increases, heavy occlusions always happen and we have to change to track parts and discard some objects.
 When the number of objects at far distance increases, we can change to model motion flow and count number of objects.
-For example, (Ali and Shah, 2008) and (Cong et al, 2009) track high density crowd scenes with a motion field.
+For example, (Ali and Shah, 2008) and (Cong et al, 2009) track high density crowd scenes with motion field.

 In this paper, we study an information theoretical criterion called the intrackability as a measure of the video complexity.
 By definition, the intrackability is the entropy of the posterior probability which a tracking or motion analysis algorithm tries to maximize, and thus reflects the difficulty and uncertainty in tracking certain elements (pixels, feature points, lines, patches).
 We will use the intrackability to characterize the video statistics, explain the transition between representations, and pursue the optimal video representation for an given video clip.
-(Here, to pursue means solving selection of image elements in a sequential greedy way.)
 More specifically, our study is aimed at the following three objectives.

 Firstly, we are interested in characterizing the global statistics of video clips and developing a panoramic map for the variety of video representations.
-We calculate the intrackabilities of some atomic image elements (patches) to measure the local inferential uncertainty, and then we collect histograms of the intrackabilities over the video in space and time as the global video statistics.
-We find that these histograms can be roughly decomposed into three bands which correspond to three distinct motion regimes: (i) Low intrackability band for the trackable regime, which corresponds to image areas with distinct feature points or structured texture areas that can be tracked with high accuracy. (ii) High intrackability band for the intrackable regime, which corresponds to image areas with no distinct texture, for example, flat areas or extremely populous areas. (iii) Medium intrackability band which contains mostly texture areas where structures become less distinguishable.
-We use regimes to refer to them because they do not have a rigorous predefined boundaries like classes.
+We calculate the intrackabilities of some atomic image elements (patches) to measure the local inferential uncertainty, and then we collect the histogram of the intrackabilities over the video in space and time as the global video statistics.
+We find that these histograms can be roughly decomposed in three bands which correspond to three distinct motion regimes: (i) Low intrackability band for the trackable regime, which correspond to image areas with distinct feature points or structured texture areas that can be tracked with high accuracy. (ii) High intrackability band for the intrackable regime, which correspond to image areas with no distinct texture, for example, flat areas or extremely populous areas. (iii) Medium intrackability band which contains mostly texture areas where structures become less distinguishable.
 Using a PCA analysis on these square root histograms, we find that the first two eigen-vectors represent two major changes in the video space: the transition between the trackable and the intrackable motion and the transition between structure and texture.
-We plot the scatter plot and map natural video clips to these two axes to gain insight into the variations of video complexity.
+We plot the scatter plot and map natural video clips to these two axes to gain some insights for the variations of video complexity.